Lawliar/logseq-database/cmake.md

 ```
 generates compile_commands.json for each compiling unit
 and modify the command for generating certain file
-## run-time shared library not found
+## cmake building llvm when run-time shared library not found
 build llvm pass shared library with
 ```
 -L<path to libz3.so> -lz3